WebOrigami/docs/src/content/pattern/fileTree.md

 ## Get the contents of a file

-To implement the `get` method in the AsyncDictionary interface, we'll use the `fs.readFile` API to read the contents of the file with the indicated key/name.
+To implement the `get` method in the AsyncTree interface, we'll use the `fs.readFile` API to read the contents of the file with the indicated key/name.

 ```js
   async get(key) {